This blog on sensory goop painting was originally published 1-23-14 and updated 11-8-23.

-I threw in a few heart cookie cutters
+I threw in a few (Amazon affiliate link) heart cookie cutters

 and Baby Girl got to playing.
 She liked to have a wet washcloth right next to her to wipe her hands off every once in a while.
 This was some messy stuff!

 We had paper and a felly roll pan next to the bin of goop and did some goop painting by stamping the cookie cutters onto the paper.
 It was so meant to paint like this!
 Baby Girl sat there for a LONG time stamping, and stamping, and stamping some more.